phoenixrider12/visual_failure_mitigation/README.md

 ```
 python efficientnet_inference.py
 ```
-There are reconfigurable params like TIME_OF_DAY, CLOUD_CONDITION, RUNWAY inside this file, which can be changed as per your need.
+There are reconfigurable params like TIME_OF_DAY, CLOUD_CONDITION, and RUNWAY inside this file, which can be changed as per your need.

 # Fallback Mechanism Testing
 In our work, the training set .
 Follow the below-mentioned steps for simulation testing of our framework.